moonorblue/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**

+my first attempt with Tinkerbelle fails after run the script and my browser can not connect to the server, my setting is mac os 11.2.1.
+I end up run the server on my aws instance! working fine with ubuntu 20.04!
 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.